 MG: That’s really interesting.
-I think because so much has changed as a result of virtual life, but so much has stayed the same when it comes to, “Hey, these are the things that are important and this is still our North star.”
-That continuity for me personally, has been very satisfying and helped a lot with this transition to say, okay, “my job maybe have shifted in the way I’m going about it.
-However, my key metrics of success, my KPIs, the things that I need to accomplish on a grand scale have remained the same.”
+I think because so much has changed as a result of virtual life, but so much has stayed the same when it comes to, “Hey, these are the things that are important and this is still our north star.”
+That continuity for me personally has been very satisfying and helped a lot with this transition to say, “OK, my job has shifted in the way I’m going about it.
+However, my key metrics of success, my KPIs, the things that I need to accomplish on a grand scale, have remained the same.”
 I think it does take a little bit of the stress off for managers like yourself to say, “Hey, we still have the same goals.
 It just may look different the way we go about executing them.”

 How do you know if certain actions that are being taken by sellers, certain behaviors are necessarily the right ones?
 How do you make that correlation between a seller sending 50 emails a week that may have equated to them meeting quota?
 How do you go back to the metrics and behaviors and connect those two with performance?

 ST: I look at it from a couple of perspectives, one is looking for those early warning signs.
 For example, looking at the data and tracking or monitoring it to see if a particular group hasn’t adopted at the rate that we see for the broader cohort.
 That’s a bit of a flag that we can then chase down in a more specific way when it comes to measuring.
 Though typically we’re more focused on more official things that we’ve already gotten placed.

 So, I think about the sales process, right?
 And how are our teams adhering to our sales process?
 Those are very quantified, measurable steps that involve both ourselves and our customers and really help us understand how we’re moving along.
 That’s probably where we do most of our measurement relative to that, but there is value in the tracking and those early warning flags for us.